-Determined to cement his stature as one of the leading figures in bass music , Snails worked tirelessly throughout 2017 on one of his biggest projects ever, his debut album and first full-production tour, both called “The Shell”.
-He debuted both at his sold-out Red Rocks concert “Sluggtopia” in September, where attendees were astonished by the innovative stage design and new music.
-Released in October, the eagerly-anticipated album features collaborations with noted producers like NGHTMRE, Big Gigantic and Dion Timmer and appearances by all-star vocalists like Waka Flocka and Collie Buddz.
+Over the last four years, Canadian artist Snails has made massive strides toward cementing his status as one of the leading figures in bass music.
+In 2017, Snails worked tirelessly on one of his biggest projects ever, his debut album and first full-production tour, both called “The Shell”.
+He debuted both at his sold-out Red Rocks concert “SLUGGTOPIA” in October, where attendees were astonished by the innovative stage design and new music.
+Released in October, the eagerly-anticipated album featured collaborations with noted producers like NGHTMRE and Big Gigantic, and appearances by all-star vocalists such as Waka Flocka and Collie Buddz.
 Hailed by Billboard as “a totally outrageous collection of grimy sounds and mosh pit motivation”, it was met with unanimous acclaim by dance music fans and critics alike.
-The tour was equally successful, packing out rooms across North America during the non-stop 48 show run.
-Having capped the year on such a high, Snails looks poised to enter 2018 as an indisputable king of the electronic music scene.
+The tour was equally successful, packing out rooms across North America during the non-stop 37 show run.

 One might think that such a successful kickoff would be hard to top, but Snails continued to build his brand and evolve his sound to new heights.
 In 2018, the “Vomitstep” creator took his influence one step further by launching his own record label, Slugz Music, as a place where he and other bass-centric artists could let their freak flags fly.
 “There will be no boundaries musically for the label,” Snails said.
 “I want to release music that really inspires me and is just as weird as me.”
 The first release on Slugz Music was “Shake The Ground”, a collaboration between Snails and Kill the Noise.